yahoo/elide-doc/pages/guide/10-jsonapi.md

 The keyword _id_ can be used to sort by whatever field a given entity uses as its identifier.

+### Example

+Sort the collection of author 1's books in descending order by the book's publisher's name:

+{% include code_example example='jsonapi-sort' offset=2 %}

 ## Swagger

 Swagger documents can be highly customized.
 As a result, they are not enabled by default and instead must be